Start Here: Getting to Peru

 GETTING TO PERU

 The closest airport to Machu Picchu is the airport in Cusco, known as the Alejandro Velasco Astete International Airport.
-Although this airport is international, there are no direct flights from outside South America to here, and even those are limited.
+Although this airport is international, there are no direct flights from the United States to here.
+Instead, most direct flights come from surrounding Latin American countries, such as Bolivia or Colombia.

-Another way to get to Cusco from Lima is by the road.
 Hop on a bus across the street from the airport at the Pesca petrol station.
 In general, there are two routes from Lima to Cusco by bus.
 One route is fairly quick, taking approximately a day.
 A second route, a three-day journey known as the southern route, is considered safer and is more popular.
-From Cusco, travelers then take another bus or a train, taxi or tour group transportation up to Machu Picchu.
-Many opt to hike the entire way.

 WHAT TO PACK